What Is Shavuot? Traditions, Dairy Food and Learning Shavuot: Traditions, Dairy Food & Learning | The Jewish Agency

 What Is Shavuot?
-Traditions, Dairy Food & Learning
+Traditions, Dairy Food and Learning

 What is Shavuot?
 Traditions, Dairy Food, and Learning

-Jews received the Torah on Shavuot, arguably the most significant event in Jewish history; so why don’t more people know the details surrounding the holiday?
+Jews received the Torah on Shavuot, arguably the most significant event in Jewish history; so why don’t more people know the details surrounding the holiday, its origins, customary food and other traditions?

 Passover, Yom Kippur, Chanukah; these are all Jewish holidays that everybody, from the Orthodox to the Reform, celebrates.